 OR

-- An original birth certificate + photo identification (drivers licence/photo card etc.).
+- A birth certificate + photo identification (drivers licence/photo card etc.).